ybadmus/Github-Ranking-Scrapper/README.md

 To get a local copy up and running follow these simple steps.

-- Go to the main page of te repo. "git clone https://github.com/ybadmus/Github_Ranking_Scrapper.git"
+- Go to the main page of the repo. "git clone https://github.com/ybadmus/Github_Ranking_Scrapper.git"
 - Press the "Code" button and get the repo link.
 - Clone it using git.
 - Open terminal on that folder.